 Our success depends on the services of Sardar Biglari, Chairman and Chief Executive Officer.
 All major operating, investment, and capital allocation decisions are made for the Company and its subsidiaries by Mr. Biglari.
 Moreover, certain counterparties have requested and obtained a provision in their agreements with the right to terminate in the event Mr. Biglari ceases to be our Chairman and Chief Executive Officer.
 If for any reason the services of Mr. Biglari were to become unavailable, a material adverse effect on our business could occur.
-In addition, as described further below, if the Company were to lose the services of Mr. Biglari, the counterparties maintaining certain contracts with the Company may have a right to terminate those contracts.
 At that time, the Company may owe significant amounts of money to Mr. Biglari pursuant to the terms of a license agreement.
 Taken as a whole, the losses pertaining to these contracts and the liabilities imposed by the license agreement connected to the loss of Mr. Biglari may materially impact the Company in an adverse manner.